mewmewdevart/libft/README.md

 > _Building my own basic C static library, which will be used throughout the rest of the program (42 Cursus).
 The ```ft_*``` functions mostly mimic the behaviour of the traditional C functions, and must be written using at most ```write()``` and ```malloc()```.

 <p align="center">
-	📌 In the libft folder is the most up-to-date version of the library with functions learned in other projectsre.
+	📌 In the libft folder is the most up-to-date version of the library with functions learned in others projects.
 </p>